-Do NOT touch the glass surface of the filters with your bare hands.
+Do NOT touch the center of the filters with your bare hands.
 Hold them by the edges or in a piece of lens paper.
-Keep in mind that the oil from your fingers may be transferred through paper or latex.

 Do not clean filters with glass cleaner or other solvents.

 Do not use compressed air cans to clean unless they are marked "Safe for optics".